-Gadsden State will complete a new 50,000 square foot workforce development center in early 2024.
-This \$30 million state-of-the-art facility, funded by ACCS capital improvement funds as well as a legislative supplemental line item, will house technical programs such as industrial automation, electronics engineering, mechatronics, and welding technology.
-Gadsden State will secure \$20 million in bond funds in November 2023 for two new projects.
+Gadsden State completed a new 50,000 square foot Advanced Manufacturing and Workforce Skills Center in June 2024.
+This \$30 million state-of-the-art facility, funded by ACCS capital improvement funds as well as a legislative supplemental line item, houses technical programs such as Mechatronics, Industrial Automation, Precision Machining, Mechanical Design Technology, Additive Manufacturing, and Electronics Engineering.

+Gadsden State secured \$20 million in bond funds in November 2023 for two new projects.
 The first is a baseball and softball stadium to be located at the sports complex on the Wallace Drive campus.
 This stadium will accommodate the return of both baseball and softball teams.
-The baseball team began competing in 2023 and the softball team will begin competing in 2024.
 The second project is a complete renovation of Wallace Hall classroom and office spaces.
-Both projects are scheduled to begin in early 2024.
+Both projects began in early 2024 and completion of the projects is expected in 2025.
 These improvements will benefit students and student athletes for years to come.

 Gadsden State continues to evaluate program offerings as the climate of higher education and workforce needs evolve.
 New programs are being offered to meet demands and existing programs are evaluated and changed as needed.
-Workforce development has recently implemented the Cardinal Cargo Academy, which equips dual enrollment students with skills needed for transportation careers.
-In addition, Workforce Development has developed a carpentry helper course that is being piloted here with plans to be expanded to other ACCS schools.
-Our Health Sciences division recently moved back into the remodeled Helderman and Bevill Halls.
-The renovations provide for better student collaboration and more realistic training.
+Workforce development has recently implemented the Consortium of Machining Education Training, known as CoMeT, which is a hybrid work-based apprenticeship program that allows students to work with industry partners and attend school at the same time.
+The Health Sciences division recently launched a new Medical Assistant Program that offers students a gateway to a rapidly growing healthcare field.
 Gadsden State is committed to continuous improvement.

-Gadsden State is not aware of any information that could have a significant impact on its financial position during the fiscal year 2024.
+Gadsden State is not aware of any information that could have a significant impact on its financial position during the fiscal year 2025.
 In general, the state's economy is strong with indications that education will continue to be funded at or above current levels.
 The College expects stable enrollment and anticipates the current fiscal year will be similar to the last.
 The College will closely manage all resources to ensure the College's ability to react to unexpected internal and external challenges in a positive fashion.